adityaphl/adwaakhtara/README.md

     - 😄 Pronouns: He/Him </br>
 </details>

-*NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of [github-readme-stats]*
+*NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github, it's a new feature of Github Readme Stats.*

 <p>
     <img src="https://github-readme-stats.vercel.app/api?username=adwaakhtara&hide=contribs,prs&show_icons=true&hide_border=true&title_color=000" />